Authentication Options

 -

-1: Normal User: You will need to assign device / port permissions for users at this level.
+user: You will need to assign device / port permissions for users in this role.

 -